fgnass/domino/README.md

 [![Build Status](https://secure.travis-ci.org/fgnass/domino.png)](http://travis-ci.org/fgnass/domino)

 As the name might suggest, domino's goal is to provide a <b>DOM in No</b>de.
-The library is organized in CommonJS modules and doesn't require any additional build steps.
-Domino currently doesn't use any harmony features like proxies or WeakMaps and will also run in older Node versions.

 In contrast to the original [dom.js](https://github.com/andreasgal/dom.js) project, domino was not designed to run untrusted code.
-Hence it doesn't have to hide its internals behind a proxy facade which makes the code not only simpler, but eventually also more performant.
+Hence it doesn't have to hide its internals behind a proxy facade which makes the code not only simpler, but also [more performant](https://github.com/fgnass/dombench).

+Domino currently doesn't use any harmony features like proxies or WeakMaps and therefore also runs in older Node versions.

 ## Speed over Compliance